ggiamarchi/vagrant-openstack-provider/README.md

 * `ssh.username` - Username used by vagrant for SSH login
 * `ssh.port` - Default SSH port is 22.
 If set, this option will override the default for SSH login
 * `ssh.private_key_path` - If set, vagrant will use this private key path to SSH on the machine.
 If you set this option, the `public_key_path` option of the provider should be set.
+* `winrm.password` - Password used by vagrant for WinRM login on a Windows box (i.e. when config.vm.communicator=:winrm).
+If set to the special value :dynamic, the password will be automatically retrieved from Open Stack.
+This is useful for images that dynamically create passwords on provisioning.

 ## Box Format